 Tips for planning your Kyoto with kids itinerary

 When laying out your Kyoto itinerary there are a few things in mind when traveling with children.

-- First, I decide what I want to see most and plan to hit those stops at the beginning of the day.
-Kids can often throw a curve ball into your day, so putting the most important stops first ensures that you won’t miss something you really wanted to see.
+- First, decide what you want to see most and plan to hit those stops at the beginning of the day.
+Kids can often throw a curveball into your day, so putting the most important stops first ensures that you won’t miss something you really wanted to see.

 - Plan for things to take a little longer than usual when traveling with kids.
-If a review says it will take two hours to explore a tourist site, I plan for it to take three hours, knowing our little girl does things at her own pace.
+If a review says it will take two hours to explore a tourist site, plan for it to take three hours, knowing children do things at their own pace.

-- Finally, I accept that we may not see everything on our list.
+- Finally, accept that you may not see everything on your list.
 A tantrum or a cranky, tired toddler may cut the day short.
-Or, after chasing kids around all day, you might be exhausted yourself and choose to head back to the hotel or apartment.
-(Don’t worry, at least you’ll see what was most important to you if you take our first point into account.)
+Or, after chasing kids around all day, you might be exhausted yourself and choose to head back to your hotel or Airbnb.

 Kyoto itinerary – what to see in three days with kids